Omadzze/sherlock-project/README.md

 This repository extends the original Sherlock project with additional scripts and notebooks that support fine-tuning, custom preprocessing, and baseline approaches (tree-based models and rule-based systems).
 Below is an overview of the added components:

-## `sherlock-project/executable/`
+`sherlock-project/executable/`

-This directory contains the main scripts used in the project.
+Contains the main scripts used in the project:

 - **`data-preprocessing.py`**
   Script for preprocessing datasets into the feature representation required by the Sherlock model.